 But being able to efficiently access contracts under both routine and extraordinary circumstances is paramount for effective contract management.
 It’s important to be able to reference a contract periodically as needed to ensure that you are meeting the obligations contained within; and should a potential breach or other issue occur, you’ll definitely want to be able to review the document as quickly as possible to mitigate your damages.

 A contract management system makes it simple to keep documents centralized and organized.
-Instead of storing contracts in disparate locations - in desk drawers, filing cabinets, on various SharePoints and file-sharing platforms - contract management software allows you to upload all of your contracts to a single, cloud-based location where you can organize them by type and category, and search based on keywords or other data within the contracts.
+Instead of storing contracts in disparate locations - in desk drawers, filing cabinets, on various SharePoints and file-sharing platforms - contract management software allows you to upload all of your contracts to a single, cloud-based location.
+Using CLM's contract repository, you can organize them by type and category, and search based on keywords or other data within the contracts.
 As a result, employing a centralized contract management system can shrink the amount of time required to locate a specific contract from hours or more to seconds.

 2. A contract management system can ease data security fears